davidegat/AIRCBot/README.md

 - Logs are generated with AI assistance, summarizing the last three user messages in a concise paragraph.
 - Logging must be enabled in the interface before connecting to the IRC server.
 - Each user's conversation history is saved in a separate file for easier review.

+### Command Management
+- Supports sending and receiving IRC commands, with validation for potentially unsafe inputs.
+- Command input field allows sending IRC-specific commands, such as `/whois`, `/msg`, `/kick`, and others.
+- Automated responses to common channel interactions like receiving OP/VOICE.
+- Command logs are displayed in the GUI for transparency.

 ---